- The average cost of car insurance for a 65-year-old driver in Texas is $1,799 per year for a full coverage policy.

 Bottom line

-Texas Farm Bureau offers the cheapest car insurance quotes for senior drivers in Texas for a full coverage policy, based on a CarInsurance.com analysis.
+A CarInsurance.com analysis found that Texas Farm Bureau provides the cheapest full-coverage car insurance quotes for senior drivers in Texas.

 Check out how to shop for car insurance for seniors